candy-lang/candy/language.md

 ## Environment

-At some point, your Candy program needs to have side-effects – otherwise, it's just heating up your CPU.
+At some point, your Candy program needs to have side effects – otherwise, it's just heating up your CPU.
 To model that, the `main` function receives an `environment`, which is a struct containing platform-specific values, including channels.

 For example, on desktop platforms, the environment looks something like this: